User Community Service Desk Downloads

 • Deactivate: Events are captured by EventHandler and stored to persistenceDir but are propagated by publishers only after activation.

-• Activate: Event handler will start propagating events by publishers, only available if event handler has been deactivated due to publishing failure.
+• Activate: Event handler will start propagating events by publishers.
+Only available if the event handler has been deactivated due to a publishing failure.

-• Disable: Event handler will stop capturing events, only available if event handler is already deactivated.
+• Disable: Event handler will stop capturing events.
+Only available if the event handler is already deactivated.

-• Enable: Event handler will start capturing events but still will be inactive, that is no publishing yet, and monitor the health status of both Event Handlers and Publishers.
+• Enable: Event handler will start capturing events but will remain inactive (that is, it will not start publishing yet) and monitor the health status of both event handlers and publishers.

 Event Handlers actions tab